 Source: Authors’ analysis of linked all payer claims data, income, and birth records for Medicaid-financed births in Colorado from 2014-2018.
-Notes: Columns 1 and 2 display the mean values among the full income sample of births to women with incomes below 265% FPL.
-Clustered standard errors at the mother-level are shown below means in parentheses; 95% confidence intervals are shown below regression coefficients in brackets.
-Triangular kernel weights are used in regressions. *p<0.10, **p<0.05, *** p<0.01, ****p< 0.001.
+Notes: Columns 1 and 2 display the mean values for continuity of coverage outcomes among women with incomes below 265% FPL.
+Coverage switch and gap rates do not sum to equal the total coverage disruption rate due to postpartum women who are lost to follow-up from the APCD.
+Adjusted differences obtained from regression discontinuity models with triangular kernel weights. *p<0.10, **p<0.05, *** p<0.01, ****p< 0.001.